napari/docs/docs/plugins/start_using_plugins/finding_and_installing_plugins.md

    If you want to install `napari-svg` from a specific release, enter `napari-svg==0.1.0` in the text field.
    ```

-3. Advanced installation: after you have searched for the plugin you with to install, clicking on "Installation Info"
+3. Advanced installation: after you have searched for the plugin you wish to install, clicking on "Installation Info"
    button will open choices for installation source (conda or pip) and version selection.
 After choosing the desired
    options, you can click the "Install" button to install the plugin.